Install a self-sealing membrane in roof valleys and around penetrations to minimize the possibility of roof leaks.

-The Insurance Institute for Business and Home Safety® (IBHS) offers guidance, best practices, and voluntary construction standards and programs for building in disaster-prone areas including hurricane and other high-wind zones.
+The Insurance Institute for Business and Home Safety® (IBHS) offers guidance, best practices, and voluntary construction standards and programs for building in disaster-prone areas, including hurricanes and other high-wind zones.
 The IBHS FORTIFIED Roof program includes options for sealed roof decks.
-IBHS also provides specific guidance for flashing including roof valley flashing.
+IBHS also provides specific guidance for flashing, including roof valley flashing.

 Sealing the roof deck at valleys and penetrations and proper sealing of the roof deck using self-adhesive membrane and underlayment can significantly prevent water infiltration through the roofs during hurricanes when the primary roofing is damaged.
 See the Hurricane Technical Summary for New Construction by the IBHS Fortified Home program for all of the methods that can be adopted for sealing roof decks.

 In areas with deep or sustained snow cover (Figure 1), extra protection of roof valleys, as shown in this guide, is recommended.
 Because roof valleys are difficult to ventilate, they are more prone to heat accumulation and, therefore, snow melt, which can contribute to ice dam formation and subsequent water leakage.